dialt0ne/rotate-to-s3/README.md

 ## rotate-to-s3.py

-rotate-to-s3.py does the following to rotate your webserver logs directly to an Amazon Web Service Simple Storage Service (AWS S3) bucket:
+rotate-to-s3.py does the following to rotate your webserver logs from your Amazon Web Service Elastic Compute Cloud (AWS EC2) instance directly to an Amazon Web Service Simple Storage Service (AWS S3) bucket:

 * reads the JSON configuration file